MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/jea/session-configurations.md

 ### User drive

 If your connecting users need to copy files to or from the JEA endpoint, you can enable the user drive in the session configuration file.
-The user drive is a **PSDrive** that is mapped to a unique folder for each connecting user.
+The user drive is a **PSDrive** that's mapped to a unique folder for each connecting user.
 This folder allows users to copy files to or from the system without giving them access to the full file system or exposing the FileSystem provider.
 The user drive contents are persistent across sessions to accommodate situations where network connectivity